yongincho/spider/README.md

 3. Dashboard tab shows the user statistics and profiling.
 4. About tab shows the general information on Spider.
 5. User Profile tab shows the user info who has been granted access by the admin.
-6. The side bar allows the admin to change background colors for the web.
+6. The sidebar allows the admin to change background colors for the web.

 ### WireFrame
 ![alt text](https://github.com/yongincho/spider/blob/main/extra/Spider_webdesign.png)